On Thursday, August 3, 2023 the 2023 NCWBA awards were presented at our Summit welcome gala in Denver.

 The very first NCWBA Public Service Award was presented to the Black Women Lawyers Association of Los Angeles and the Women Lawyers Association of Los Angeles in 1985 by US Supreme Court Justice Sandra Day O’Connor, as part of a “Women in Law” reception at the US Supreme Court.
 The groups were honored for their work in founding and supporting the Los Angeles Buhai Center of Family Law.
-For a complete list of previous Public Service Award winners, click here.
+For a list of previous Public Service Award winners, click here.

 Outstanding Member Program Award